sabifo4/mammals_dating/02_SeqBayes_S2/00_Data_filtering/00_data_curation/euarchonta/filter_tree/README.md

      |
      |- 486sp_Euarchonta_MCMCtree_calib.tree  # File output by the R script
      |- 486sp_Euarchonta_spnameslist.txt      # File output by the R script
-     |- euarchonta_rooted_baseml.tree         # File manually generated after running R script
-     |                                        # to be used by BASEML (calibrations manually removed)
-     |- euarchonta_rooted_calibnames.tree     # Input file used by the R script
      |- Calibrations_Euarchonta.R             # R script
      |- Calibrations_Euarchonta.txt           # Input file used by the R script.
 It matches the tag names
      |                                        # in input tree with corresponding calibrations to be replaced
+     |- euarchonta_rooted_baseml.tree         # File manually generated after running R script
+     |                                        # to be used by BASEML (calibrations manually removed)
-     |- README.md                             # This file
+     |- euarchonta_rooted_calibnames.tree     # Input file used by the R script
 ```

 Note that we have manually generated the